cielavenir/salsa-matplotlib/doc/api/prev_api_changes/api_changes_3.5.0/behaviour.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Historically, it has not been possible to filter
-`.MatplotlibDeprecationWarning`\s by checking for `DeprecationWarning`, since we
+`~matplotlib.MatplotlibDeprecationWarning`\s by checking for
-subclass `UserWarning` directly.
+`DeprecationWarning`, since we subclass `UserWarning` directly.

 The decision to not subclass `DeprecationWarning` has to do with a decision
 from core Python in the 2.x days to not show `DeprecationWarning`\s to users.
 However, there is now a more sophisticated filter in place (see
 https://www.python.org/dev/peps/pep-0565/).

-Users will now see `.MatplotlibDeprecationWarning` only during interactive
+Users will now see `~matplotlib.MatplotlibDeprecationWarning` only during
-sessions, and these can be silenced by the standard mechanism:
+interactive sessions, and these can be silenced by the standard mechanism:

 .. code:: python